-Mindfulness has become something of a wellness buzzword in recent years, however it isn’t all about yoga and spiritual retreats (although that’s a part of it), mindfulness can be achieved in a multitude of different ways and places.
-Read on to discover five easy ways to practice mindfulness on the coast of Wales.
+Mindfulness has become something of a wellness buzzword in recent years, however it isn’t all about yoga and spiritual retreats, although that’s a part of it.
+Mindfulness can be achieved in a multitude of different ways and places so here's a few suggestions.

 Cooking on the coast

 Wales has some of the most spectacular coastline in the world, but what many people don’t realise is just how bountiful it is, packed full of delicious natural, raw ingredients that form the basis of some incredible dishes.
 You just need to know where to look, and what to look for.
 So if wild foraging piques your interest why not book yourself onto a foraging and cooking course like the one on offer at Parc-Le-Breos on Gower?
 It’s run by classically trained chef Matt Powell, who attests that ’everything we need is around us - we’ve just forgotten that it’s there‘.
 Or try a Seashore Foraging Course in St Davids.
 Here you’ll discover how to find sea vegetables, including dulse, sea spaghetti and the famous Welsh favourite, laver.
 Then you’ll be shown how to prepare and cook your haul around a beach fire.

 According to research, art therapy and crafts are proven to boost self-esteem, and improve mood and brain function.
 Aside from these benefits, it’s often just really good fun to learn a new skill and create things with our hands.
 Make It In Wales is a collective of around twenty Welsh designer-makers who specialise in the likes of knitting, sewing, jewellery making, paper-folding, tapestry weaving, photography, dressmaking and natural dyeing.
 Make It Wales runs classes and courses in venues across Mid and West Wales, including Cardigan, Lampeter and Fishguard.
-However, if you prefer your craft in the great outdoors, Dryad Bushcraft in Gower offers wilderness bushcraft training courses that cover everything from the basics of fire lighting and wilderness cooking, to traps and tracking.
+However, if you prefer your craft in the great outdoors, Dryad Bushcraft on Gower offers wilderness bushcraft training courses that cover everything from the basics of fire lighting and wilderness cooking, to traps and tracking.